 For connector-specific properties, however, you need first to define the properties and then set their values.
 You do this by creating a connector-specific property template for your particular adapter.
 There may already be a template set up in your system, in which case, you simply use that.
-If not, follow the steps in "Creating a new template" on page 57 to set up a new one.
-Note: Connector Configurator Express runs only in a Windows environment.
-If you are running the connector in a UNIX environment, use Connector Configurator Express in Windows to modify the configuration file and then copy the file to your UNIX environment.
+If not, follow the steps in "Creating a new template" on page 63 to set up a new one.